 FAQs – Course Information

-These questions are focused on course options, course completion, exams, withdrawal from a course, etc.
+These questions are focused on course options, course completion, exams, withdrawal from courses etc.

 If you don’t see what you’re looking for here, you can find additional FAQs on these pages:

 What is the difference between an online and a print course?